kylehh/kylehh.github.io/_posts/2024/24-05-18-Karpathy-tokenizer.md

   chr(top_pair[0])
   ```

-2. In the list of integers (ids), replace all consecutive occurrences
-    of pair with the new integer token idx
+2. In the list of integers (ids), replace all consecutive occurrences of pair with the new integer token idx.
   ```python
   def merge(ids, pair, idx):
     """